-- 1. Sites in travel trailer parks and campgrounds shall be occupied primarily by travel trailers, pickup coaches, tents, camping trailers, and other vehicular accommodations. - 2.
-Each site in a travel trailer park or campground shall be at least twelve hundred (1,200) sq. ft. in area.
+- 1. Sites in travel trailer parks and campgrounds shall be occupied primarily by travel trailers, pickup coaches, tents, camping trailers, park trailers and other vehicular accommodations. - 2.
+Each site in a travel trailer park or campground shall be at least twelve hundred (1,200) square feet in area.
 No part of a travel trailer or other unit placed on a travel trailer or campground site shall be closer than twenty-five (25) feet to any lot line.